-Ask any photography aficionado about Leica cameras and they’ll go to great lengths to explain why it’s not any usual photography equipment but a proper collectors’ item.
+Ask any photography aficionado about Leica cameras, and they’ll go to great lengths to explain why it’s not any usual photography equipment but a proper collectors’ item.
 But when Sir Jonathan “Jony” Ive, arguably the best product designer of our times, does his magic on a Leica, the rarity and desirability of it can only be expected to skyrocket.
-After almost a year since Leica announced Jony Ive will design a one-off model along with noted industrial designer Marc Newson, the very special edition Leica M rangefinder camera has been unveiled.
+After almost a year since Leica announced Jony Ive would design a one-off model and noted industrial designer Marc Newson, the very special edition Leica M rangefinder camera has been unveiled.

 [Via – TheVerge]